banach-space/llvm-tutor/README.md

 arguments are needed, but it's a good idea to add `-disable-output` to prevent **opt** from printing the output LLVM IR module - we are only interested in the results of the analysis rather than the module itself.
-In fact, as this pass does not modify the input IR, the output module would be indentical to the input anyway.
+In fact, as this pass does not modify the input IR, the output module would be identical to the input anyway.

 ```bash